 I can also recommend watching the next 5-levels of difficulty video, in which a neuroscientist explains just what a connectome is.

-Are you preparing a talk?
+Conclusion: are you preparing a talk?
 Remember to keep your audience in mind.
 Ask yourself what level they are at.
 Start with what they know and guide them along, step by step.
 And keep your cool when you do not reach the topic of your research.
 An interested audience is better than a dead one.